Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Double.rst

 * Memory safety: Proper encapsulation and memory management
 * Bounds checking: Safe access to array elements
 * Efficient access: O(1) access to any double in the vector
-* Automatic cleanup: Optional garbage collection support with FLTVEC_GBC
+* Automatic cleanup: Optional garbage collection support with DBLVEC_GBC

 When to Use Double Vectors
 --------------------------